kiesel/johanna/README.md

 * `<value>` is a whitespace delimited value` - a common approach to store arbitrary data there is to first urlencode the data.

+## Protocol
+### Basics
+The Hannah-protocol is a line-based, human readable & writable protocol.
+Clients issue a command, the server replies.
+There are no server-initiated actions on the wire.

+### Requests